artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### ES6

-JavaScript is run by a commitee.
+JavaScript is run by a committee.
 Around the time that people were starting to talk about HTML5 and CSS3, work was started on a new specification for JavaScript called ECMAScript 6.
 [What IS ECMA?]

 ES6 represents the first point at which JavaScript really started to take a lot of the best features from transpile to JavaScript languages like CoffeeScript.
 Making it feasible for larger systems programming to be possible in vanilla JavaScript.

 ### ES2016

-It took forever for [ES6](#es6) to come out, and every time they wrote up / changed a spec there were multiple implmentations of the spec availble for transpiling via [babel](#babel).
+It took forever for [ES6](#es6) to come out, and every time they created / amended a specification there were multiple implementations of the specification available for transpiling via [babel](#babel).
 This I can imagine was frustrating for developers wanting to use new features, and specification authors trying to put out documentation for discussion as a work in progress.
 This happened a lot [with the Promises](#promises) API.

 To fix this they opted to discuss specification features on a year basis.
 So that specifications could be smaller and more focused, instead of major multi-year projects.
 Quite a SemVer jump from 6 to 2016.

 ### Stages

 Turns out that didn't work out too well, so the terminology changed again.
-The change is mainly to set expectations between the Specification authors and developers transpiling those specs into their apps.
+The change is mainly to set expectations between the Specification authors and developers transpiling those specifications into their apps.

 Now an ECMAScript language improvement specification moves through a series of stages, depending on their maturity.
 I believe starting at 4, and working down to 1.
 So a ECMAScript Stage 4 feature is going to be really new, if you're using it via a transpiler then you should expect a lot of potential API changes and code churn.
 The lower the number, the longer the spec has been discussed, and the more likely for the code you're transpiling to be the vanilla JavaScript code in time.